-and this plane will too.
+, and this plane will too.

 Now one could posit a more complex expression than take off to play the role of a covert VP.
 But in the general cases, this is not plausible because the gesture might be just too specific, so that the covert VPs would have to become implausibly complicated.
-As an example, in (95) the gesture makes clear that the first two pies should be cut in a specific way (probably in 9 parts, since the gesture shows that pies will be sliced along two vertical and two horizontal lines); a very convoluted expression would be needed to approximate this content.
+As an example, in (93) the gesture makes clear that the first two pies should be cut in a specific way (probably in 9 parts, since the gesture shows that pies will be sliced along two vertical and two horizontal lines); a very convoluted expression would be needed to approximate this content.

-(95) The first pie should be should be as well, but the third one shouldn't be.
+(93) The first pie should be shouldn't be.